 Once we have generated the numbers in both sequences, we can proceed to unite them and build the final solution.
 How will it look?
-For each of the numbers in the first sequence (starting from the less) we will check if it exists in the other.
+For each of the numbers in the first sequence (starting from the smaller one) we will check if it exists in the other one.
 The first number that meets this criterion will be the answer to the problem.

-The searching in the second array we will do it linear, and for the more curious we will let it optimize it using the technique called binary search because the second array is generated sorted, i.e. it meets the requirement to apply this type of search.
+We will do a linear search in the second array, and we will leave the more curious participants to optimize it using the technique called binary search because the second array is generated in sorted form, i.e. it meets the requirement to apply this type of search.
 The code for finding our solution will look like this:

-The previous solution to the problem uses arrays to keep the values.
+The previous solution to the problem uses arrays to store the values.
 Arrays are not needed to solve the problem.
-There is an alternative solution that generates the numbers and works directly with them instead of keep them in an array.
-On every step we can check that the numbers in the two sequences match.
+There is an alternative solution that generates the numbers and works directly with them instead of keeping them in an array.
+On every step we can check whether the numbers in the two sequences match.
 If this is the case, we will print the number on the console and terminate the execution of our program.
-Otherwise, we will see the current number of which sequence is less and we will generate the next where we are "lagging".
-The idea is that we will generate numbers from the sequence that is "backwards" until we skip the current number of the other sequence and then vice versa, and if we find a match in the meantime, we will terminate the execution.
+Otherwise, we will see the current number of which sequence is the smaller one and we will generate the next one where we are "lagging".
+The idea is that we will generate numbers from the sequence that is "behind" until we skip the current number of the other sequence and then vice versa, and if we find a match in the meantime, we will terminate the execution.

 Test your solution here: https://judge.softuni.org/Contests/Practice/Index/518#0.